derhansen/sf_tv2fluidge/README.md

 in the module.
 Next you must select a target backend layout in the "Backend Layout" select box.
 Finally remap all content columns from the TemplaVoila Page Template to the target content columns of the backend layout.

+After content migration, you should not rearrage or create new content elements on pages with a Fluid Template, when TemplaVoila is still installed.
+TemplaVoila uses a method named correctSortingAndColposFieldsForPage, which may move all content elements to column 0.

 ### How does the migration work?

 The content migration module finds all pages with the selected TemplaVoila Page Template and remaps all content